pankajsahu28/asssig/Readme.md

 # Accredian Assignment

 ## Introduction
-This project is a Full Stack application (Express.js, React.js, Node.js, SQL) Full Stack application for a Refer & Earn landing page.
+This project is a Full Stack application (Express.js, React.js, Node.js, SQL) for a Refer & Earn landing page.
 It allows users to refer a course to their friends through a user-friendly interface.

 ## Features
 - **Frontend**: Built with React.js, featuring a responsive and intuitive UI.